slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 > *"To bankrupt a fool, give him information."
 -- Nassim Taleb [1960]*

+> *"You are strong only where you were broken." (...)
+"It’s hard to defeat a high-morale defender with an unlimited supply line." (...)
+"Leverage converts knowledge into power." (...)
+"Fortunes require leverage.
+Business leverage comes from capital, people and products with no marginal cost of replication (code and media).
+Capital means money.
+To raise money, apply your specific knowledge, with accountability and show resulting good judgment.
+Labor means people working for you.
+It’s the oldest and most fought-over form of leverage.
+Labor leverage will impress your parents, but don’t waste your life chasing it.
+Capital and labor are permissioned leverage.
+Everyone is chasing capital, but someone has to give it to you.
+Everyone is trying to lead, but someone has to follow you.
+Code and media are permissionless leverage.
+They’re the leverage behind the newly rich.
+You can create software and media that works for you while you sleep.
+An army of robots is freely available — it’s just packed in data centers for heat and space efficiency.
+Use it."
+-- Naval Ravikant [1974]*

+> *"Asymmetries reward those who see them first.
+They’re invisible rules that control your life.
+Most people never see them.
+But once you learn to spot these hidden imbalances, in your salary, your relationships, your career, you gain an unfair advantage."
+-- x@paulskallas*

 > *"The most underrated super power in the world is simply asking for things."
 -- x@realestatetrent*